simps1982/commodore-8bit/peek-and-poke-intro.md

 The above sequence of POKE commands will give a pale blue border, a black screen background and white text: perhaps an easier-to-read combination than the C64's famous default colour scheme.

 ### Using variables with POKE
-The two parameters for a POKE command, **ADDRESS** and **VALUE** can be entered directly as numbers, as in the above example, but there are countless use cases in which it would be greatly advantageous to store them in a variable, and have the POKE command draw upon them from there.
-For brevity one might choose to call such a pair of variabes **A** and **V** in BASIC.
+The two parameters for a `POKE` command, **ADDRESS** and **VALUE** can be entered directly as numbers, as in the above example, but there are countless use cases in which it would be greatly advantageous to store them in a variable, and have the POKE command draw upon them from there.
+For brevity one might choose to call such a pair of variabes **A** and **V** in Commodore BASIC.
+In the 8-bit micro world, it is rare for variable names to be longer than 2 characters, as some platform variants impose this limit for sound reasons of technical limitation.

 For example, to set the background colour to black (0):
 ``` BASIC